 - Restart your computer and boot it from that USB drive or CD.

-- Once MemTest86+ starts, let it test your RAM for couple of hours.
+- Once MemTest86+ starts, let it test your RAM for a couple of hours.

-If no problems are found, you RAM isn’t the cause of this error, so you should check your motherboard and other hardware.
+If no problems are found, your RAM isn’t the cause of this error, so you should check your motherboard and other hardware.

 CANCEL_STATE_IN_COMPLETED_IRPB error and many BSoD errors can be rather problematic since they constantly restart your PC in order to prevent damage.